CalebWAC/HCA-Game/README.md

-Expedition (tentatively named) is a puzzle platformer game where you have to traverse a 13x13 world using power-ups and in-game elements to complete each level.
+Expedition is a puzzle platformer game where you have to traverse a 13x13 world using power-ups and in-game elements to complete each level.

 ## Playing the Game
 The game is not complete yet, but it is still fully playable.
 There may be a few bugs that could show up.
 If one occurs, leaving the level and reopening it can sometimes resolve unexpected bugs.